Prapthi564/DP-700-Microsoft-Fabric-Data-Engineer/Instructions/Labs/21-implement-cicd.md

   ![Screenshot of deployment pipeline.](./Images/deployment-pipeline.png)

-## Create content
+### Task 4: Create content

-Fabric items haven't been created in your workspaces yet.
-Next, create a lakehouse in the development workspace.
+In this task, you will create a lakehouse named LabLakehouse in the Development workspace and populate it with sample data.

 1. In the menu bar on the left, select **Workspaces**.
 2. Select the **Development** workspace.